Opuzen: Demographics

 The partisan war soldier, Stjepan Filipović, was born in Opuzen in 1916.
 The local school was named after him between 1967 and 1992.

 Sports

-Important cultural and sport events related to Opuzen and the local countryside are "The Melodies of the Croatian South" and Opuzen Boat Marathon.
+Important cultural and sports events related to Opuzen and the local countryside are "The Melodies of the Croatian South" and Neretvian Lađa Marathon.
 The marathon is held on the river Neretva and about 35 boats participate each year.